 Molly’s Game is the directorial debut from playwright and screenwriter Aaron Sorkin, whose previous work includes A Few Good Men, Moneyball and The Social Network amongst others, and it is certainly a notable effort.
 He handles the narrative hopscotch well and effectively distinguishes between time lines without confusion.
 Each period is told with alternative styles, from the earnestness of her upbringing, to the confidence of her poker exploits, and to the grounded acceptance of responsibility during her legal defence.
 That being said, were it not for the fragmented storytelling, the film risked being a tedious affair indeed.
 Sorkin takes his sweet time and meanders his way to the finish line, with portions of each section baring too much focus on seemingly irrelevant details.

 My interest in poker is zilch, and I consider the thought of watching the game unfold on screen to be a dreadful proposition.
+I do have friends who like playing poker and other online casino games from sites like Lennus.com, but for me, every time I hear about it, I can feel my eyes glaze over.
 Therefore it is to Sorkin’s credit that the poker elements of the story are compelling.
 The rules of the game are broken down in the narration, with on-screen diagrams to help guide the uninitiated viewer, and with the various mind-games and rule-breaking happenings at the table, I began to recall some of the more thrilling moments in the 1961 Paul Newman film The Hustler.
 Had the mysterious characters of the game been identified to the audience, the viewer might invest more interest in the game play and less time trying to figure out who’s supposed to be who.
 But hey, those celebrity players are still bankable names, and this is – after all – a studio film protecting its property.